vestrel00/contacts-android/docs/entities/about-local-contacts.md

 ## Data kinds Account restrictions

-Entries of some data kinds should not be allowed to exist for local RawContacts.

-> ℹ️ The native Contacts app hides the following UI fields when inserting or updating local
+The native Contacts app hides the following UI fields when inserting or updating local raw contacts.
-> RawContacts.
-To enforce this behavior, this library ignores all of the above during inserts and
-> updates for local raw contacts.
+To enforce this behavior, this library ignores the following fields during inserts and updates for local raw contacts.

-These data kinds are;

 - `GroupMembership`
     - Groups can only exist if it is associated with an Account.
 Therefore, memberships to groups is